Majjhima Nikāya 94

 So anattantapo aparantapo diṭṭheva dhamme nicchāto nibbuto sītībhūto sukhappaṭisaṁvedī brahmabhūtena attanā viharatī”ti.

-They live without wishes in the present life, extinguished, cooled, experiencing bliss, with self become divine.”
+They live without wishes in this very life, quenched, cooled, experiencing bliss, with self become divine.”

 Evaṁ vutte, ghoṭamukho brāhmaṇo āyasmantaṁ udenaṁ etadavoca: